-Clinical Protocol and Informed Consent Form(s).
+Full written Clinical Protocol and Dosimetry Report(s).
 Missing documents will impact the RSC review timeline.

-Step 9: Submit the RSC-Radiation Safety Human Subjects Application to the RSC for review.
+Step 8: The Principal Investigator (PI) must submit the RSC-Radiation Safety Human Subjects Application to the RSC for review.

 - Procedures that are Standard of Care (SOC) for the study cohort do not require RSC review or approval.

 - MRI and ultrasound procedures do not require RSC review or approval.

 Changes that Could Impact the RSC Approval

 Changes that could potentially impact the initial RSC approval may include, but are not limited to changes in one of the following: age of subjects, patient population, radiation dose or models used to estimate radiation dose, wording in protocol consents and assents related to administration of radiation, regimen for administration of radiation, and change of the PI.
 Investigators are responsible for obtaining RSC approval prior to initiating these changes, following the same submission process within the WRG-RS by creating the amendment to previously approved application.